codecombat/codecombat/app/assets/markdown/gd1-5day.md

 2. Add one or more goals for the player to complete.
 3. Use some combination of obstacles, enemies, collectables, and other pieces to create a fun challenge for the player.

-The students can use the `db.add` command to track how many people have played their game, and the `game.defeated` property is also available, if they want to track how many enemies have been defeated by their players!
+In addition, students can use the `db.add` command to track how many people have played their game.
+They can also use the `game.defeated` property if they want to track how many enemies have been defeated by their players in total!
 In the Game Dev 2 course, students will learn how to react to events as they occur in the game, and will be able to use the database to track even more interesting statistics about their games.

 Students should go through the following steps to create their games: